-Your employer, however, is not required to withhold U.S. income tax from your wages earned abroad to the extent of the foreign earned income exclusion and foreign housing exclusion if your employer has good reason to believe that you will qualify for the exclusions of income.
+Your employer, however, is not required to withhold U.S. income tax from the portion of your wages earned abroad that are equal to the foreign earned income exclusion and foreign housing exclusion if your employer has good reason to believe that you will qualify for the exclusions of income.

 Statement.
 You can submit a statement to your employer indicating that you will meet either the bona fide residence test or the physical presence test and indicating your estimated housing cost exclusion.
-You can obtain sample copies of an acceptable statement (Form 673, Statement For Claiming Benefits Provided by Section 911 of the Internal Revenue Code) by writing to the
+You can obtain sample copies of an acceptable statement

+(Form 673, Statement For Claiming Benefits Provided by Section 911 of the Internal Revenue Code) by writing to the

-Internal Revenue Service, Assistant Commissioner (International) Attn: CP:IN:D:CS 950 L'Enfant Plaza South, S.W., Washington, DC 20024.
+Internal Revenue Service Assistant Commissioner (International) Attn: CP:IN:D:CS 950 L'Enfant Plaza South, S.W., Washington, DC 20024.

-Use of the form is not mandatory; you can prepare your own statement.
+You do not have to use the form.
+You can prepare your own statement.
 See the next page for a copy of Form 673.